ajay8142/project2/README.md

 # new project
-this project was created from local machine
+this project was created from local machine. created by ajay mourya